Zeeeepa/xyops/docs/events.md

 - **Parameters**: `params` are passed to the plugin.
 Locked/required attributes can be set by admins or categories.
 Optional `fields` collected at manual run time are merged into `params`.
 - **Environment**: Jobs inherit configured `job_env` plus any event‑specific `env` overrides.
 Additionally, all Plugin params are passed as environment variables as well.
 - **Input**: Jobs may include structured `input.data` and uploaded `input.files` when launched from the UI/API.
-Actions like “Bucket Fetch” can also populate inputs before your code runs.
+Actions like "Bucket Fetch" can also populate inputs before your code runs.

 See [Event Plugins](plugins.md#event-plugins) for plugin parameters, and lifecycle details.